Best Health Insurance for Women in India 2025

 What Does a Women's Health Insurance Policy Cover?

-• Pre and post-hospitalisation expenses like room rent, doctor’s fees, consultations, nurse and surgery charges, lab tests, ambulance service, prescription medicines, etc.
+Pre and post-hospitalisation expenses: This includes room rent, doctor’s fees, consultations, lab tests, prescription medicines, etc.

 What's Excluded From a Women's Health Insurance Policy?